suprithip/DATA-550-Final-Project/README.md

 **Note**: You can also find the already build image at: https://hub.docker.com/repository/docker/suprithip/data550_finalproject/general

+###Running the Container and Creating the Report
 3. To run the automated version of the Docker image, you can either execute:

 * `docker run -v "$(pwd)"/report:/final_project/report data550_finalproject` in the terminal window of R studio or
-* If you wish to automate retrieving the image from Docker Hub and running the container, execute `docker run -v "$$(pwd)"/report:/final_project/report suprithip/data550_finalproject` instead
+* If you wish to automate retrieving the image from Docker Hub and running the container, execute `docker run -v "$$(pwd)"/report:/final_project/report suprithip/data550_finalproject` or
+* execute `make final_report.pdf` in the terminal window of R studio.

 4. The final pdf will be found in the `report` folder.